 Why act now

-The EU AI Act obligations took effect in August 2025.
-Most SMEs remain unaware or overwhelmed by the requirements.
-Early adopters who demonstrate compliance today are winning enterprise contracts, differentiating in RFPs, and negotiating better insurance rates with documented risk controls.
+The EU AI Act deployer obligations take effect in August 2026.
+Most organisations remain unaware or overwhelmed by the requirements.
+Early adopters who demonstrate compliance now are winning enterprise contracts, differentiating in RFPs, and negotiating better insurance rates with documented risk controls.

 AI governance is quickly becoming a business requirement.
 The question isn't whether you'll need it, but whether you'll have it when it matters.